selected student work

 GID Seminar

-Faculty in the Global Innovation Design GID program, a collaboration between Pratt Institute, RCA in London and Keio University in Tokio.
-A design studio dedicated to the three-dimensional aspects of design, with themes from the local.
-It has been taught together with Prof. Katrin Mueller-Russo and Prof. Matte Nyberg.
+Faculty in the Global Innovation Design GID program, a collaboration between Pratt Institute, RCA in London and Keio University in Tokyo.
+A workshop focused on the three-dimensional aspects of design with local themes, conducted in an international seminar format for British and Japanese students.

 Kikkerland Design Challenge